Przemysław Czarnek: Academic career

 Czarnek was appointed as a university professor at KUL on 1 October 2019.
-According to an analysis by OKO.press, at the time Czarnek's publications had no citations in Scopus, only three citations of his habilitation thesis in Google Scholar, and most of his publications were in low-ranked publications associated with the Catholic Church.
+According to an analysis by OKO.press, at the time Czarnek's publications had no citations in Scopus, only three citations of his habilitation thesis in Google Scholar.
+Overall, Czarnek is the author of 19 academic publications according to the Polish Scientific Bibliography.

 Czarnek was awarded a medal for services rendered to Maria Curie-Skłodowska University (UMCS) on 28 October 2019.
 During the award ceremony, activist Anna Dąbrowska held up a banner "Medal for the hater – shame".
 UMCS staff member Tomasz Kitliński said that the decision to award the medal had not been consulted with university staff and was a surprise and that it took place in a context of decreased democracy within the university.
 Kitliński also stated in an online post: "The governor of Lublin Region prides himself in offending Ukrainians, Muslims, the LGBT community and women, for whom he sees no social role other than the reproduction of children".
 Czarnek sued Kitliński for allegedly slandering a public official.
 Art professionals started an online petition to support Kitliński.

 Political career

 Czarnek was appointed as the voivode of the Lublin Voivodeship in 2015.
 He was elected as a member of parliament in the 2019 Polish parliamentary election, resigning from his position as voivode.
+In the 2023 parliamentary election he was reelected to the Sejm.
 According to Catholic University of Lublin professor of theology Alfred Wierzbicki, Czarnek's politics come "from the extreme right of the National Radical Camp".